Partner, Solicitor & Head of Mental Health

 Areas of law:

-Kate is a solicitor, and heads up the mental health team in England, based at our office in Gloucester.
+Kate is a solicitor, and heads up the mental health team, based at our office in Gloucester.
 Kate joined Reeds in 2018, having previously worked for a Legal 500 Top Tier Firm assisting in the expansion of their national mental health department.

 At Reeds, Kate specialises in all aspects of mental health law, and is authorised to represent clients detained under the Mental Health Act before the First-tier Tribunal.
 This includes advice, assistance and representation to both unrestricted and restricted forensic patients detained under the Mental Health Act.
 Kate also provides advice and assistance to nearest relatives and family members, and has vast experience in dealing with s.117 after-care disputes, displacement proceedings, children and young adults, consent to treatment, and high secure work.